ternandsparrow/wild-orchid-watch-pwa/README.md

 during the build process so check the [build config](./.circleci/config.yml) if you need to make sure a value is configured during the build.

-## Config via environment variables
+## Config deployed app via environment variables

 Look in `src/misc/constants.js` for all the values that can be configured.
 See the [CircleCI config](.circleci/config.yml) in the build step, for how we set